Marsusss/CNN_for_charged_particle_detection/README.md

 dimension fits other places.

-In the data extraction you could change the calculations in HTTHoughTransformTool.cxx so that the x-axis involves sin(phi0 - phii) or whatever the exact math was.
+In the data extraction you could change the calculations in HTTHoughTransformTool.cxx so that the y-axis involves asin(q/pT) or whatever the exact math was.
+After thinking long and hard I decided we prolly can't add the sine to the x-axis, i.e. sin(phi0 - phii) as phii (along with ri) is what seperates them.
+You'd just get a lot of lines on top of each other I think.
 The idea is that this will force the lines to become linear, which is actually an inherent assumption in using the CNN for the problem.
 This should improve the precission at the cost of making it more problematic to produce in hardware.
 If you want it hardware programmable, prolly go for a taylor approximation n see how it goes.

 I used a modfied version of the CAM-method to show what patterns the network was looking for.
 This could have been done better by modifying the current final layer to mapping to more